rvldpw/rvldpw/README.md

 # Hi there 👋
 ### 📊 Data, Dashboards & Vibe Coding

-Welcome to my GitHub corner ✨
-Glad you stopped by.

-I enjoy building dashboards, cleaning messy datasets, vibe coding random ideas, and testing new things just to see where they go.
+Welcome to my GitHub corner ✨ Glad you stopped by.
+My background is in digital marketing, but over time I became more curious about the data behind everything, which slowly pulled me into analytics, dashboards, automation, and building projects from random ideas.
+These days I enjoy creating things that are both useful and fun to work on, whether it’s cleaning messy datasets, testing new ideas, or vibe coding something just to see where it goes.

-Most of the time, I learn by building.
-That usually turns small ideas into bigger projects than expected.

-I like finding patterns in messy data, making dashboards feel clean and satisfying, and debugging while sports highlights play in the background 🏟️
+Most of the time I learn by building, which somehow turns simple ideas into bigger projects than expected.
+I like finding patterns in messy data, making dashboards feel clean and satisfying, and figuring things out step by step along the way.
+There’s also a pretty good chance I’m debugging something while sports highlights play in the background 🏟️

 ---